 Whatever way it was seen, Ghana’s position as a commercial and military power ended by 1100 and eventually collapsed into tribal groups and chieftaincies, some of which later assimilated into the Almoravids.

-The other vestiges of the Ghana Empire then incorporated into the rising Mali Empire around 1240.
+The other vestiges of the Ghana Empire were then incorporated into the rising Mali Empire around 1240.